goHighMarketing/Jacks-Magic-8ball/README.md

 Just ask a question and click on the triangle in the 8-ball to reveal the answer.

-Pre-compiled binaries are in the 8-ball.zip file.
+Pre-compiled binaries for Windows, MacOS & Linux are in the 8-ball.zip file.